California Personal Injury Lawyers Helping Residents of the California Area

 Fatigue is a leading factor in commercial truck crashes.
 The FMCSA has hours of service rules for interstate truck drivers that require that they take certain rest breaks and make use of a “restart” rest period.
 California also has hours of service rules.
 These rules are supposed to ensure that truck drivers are alert while operating large and heavy commercial vehicles.
 Although many truck drivers abide by these rules, some do not.
 They are supposed to keep logbooks showing their compliance, but in some cases, these logbooks are deliberately falsified, and the trucking company looks the other way.

 A truck driver who fails to follow the hours of service rules is more likely to cause an accident.
 If you can establish that a truck driver failed to follow the hours of service rules and thereby caused your injuries, you may be able to prove negligence.
 For example, if a truck driver was too fatigued to react appropriately to an emergency, and as a result, the truck jackknifed and the trailer hit your car, you likely can establish negligence.

 You may also have a claim against the trucking company based on truck driver fatigue.
 Trucking companies may be held vicariously (indirectly) liable for an employee’s negligent acts performed in the course and scope of their employment.
 The negligence of a driver who drives while fatigued and causes an accident while delivering goods for an employer, for example, may subject an employer to vicarious liability.

 Too often, fatigued truck drivers fail to notice that they are drifting into another lane or that they need to brake quickly as a result of an emergency on the road.
-The Sacramento attorneys at Travis G. Black & Associates has experience handling truck driver fatigue cases on behalf of accident victims.
-For a free consultation with a motor vehicle collision lawyer, call Travis G. Black & Associates at 916-962-2896 or contact us online.
+The California personal injury lawyers at Travis G. Black & Associates has experience handling truck driver fatigue cases on behalf of accident victims.
+For a free consultation with a Folsom personal injury lawyer, call Travis G. Black & Associates at 916-962-2896 or contact us online.